divyabivya/Sustainability-Project/README.md

 MODIS Land Cover Dataset was used as a reference when creating wetland, water, and urban datapoints.
 The datasets were then merged and randomized.
 Each class was assigned a value.
 0 = Wetland, 1 = Water, 2 = Urban.
 Over 600 datapoints were created to ensure generalizability for the model.

+Region With Data and Region without Data contain the coordinates for the regions I focused on within my project.